Fencing

 Why MCM Fence for Pool Safety Fence

-Pool Safety Fence Installation in Tampa Bay
+Pool Safety Fence Installation in Miami

 Florida pool code is not optional.
-Every residential swimming pool in Florida is required by state law to have a compliant barrier.
-Hillsborough County enforces these requirements at building inspection, and getting it wrong means failed inspections, potential fines, and real liability if something goes wrong.
+Florida Statute 515 — the Residential Swimming Pool Safety Act — requires every new residential pool to have at least one approved safety measure, and Section 515.27 lists a compliant barrier as one of those options.
+Non-compliance is a second-degree misdemeanor (waivable only by fixing the barrier and completing a drowning-prevention course within 45 days).
+Miami-Dade County verifies barrier requirements at inspection, and getting it wrong means failed inspections, legal exposure, and real liability if something goes wrong.
 MCM Fence builds pool safety fences to code from the start — no guessing, no callbacks.
+Want the full law explained in plain English?
+Read our Florida pool fence law guide.

-Pool Safety Fence Cost in Tampa Bay
+Pool Safety Fence Cost in Miami

 The four line items that move the total.